01binary/zeroweb/src/projects/cyber-guitar.md

   ]
 ---

-Switchback is a double-neck guitar with keyboard for playing [neurometal](https://www.youtube.com/playlist?list=PL2ZwTvIdYJGJxl1kszP3a_z6O4DcHwvok).
-Ableton integration supports sending MIDI and receiving a waveform to display in a built-in oscilloscope.
+Switchback is a double-neck guitar with a built-in keyboard for playing [neurometal](https://www.youtube.com/playlist?list=PL2ZwTvIdYJGJxl1kszP3a_z6O4DcHwvok).
+It can integrate with a sequencer to perform a software synth and display the waveform in onboard oscilloscope built into the handle.

 ## overview